arcbtc/1.21/README.md

 ## Limitations

 I'm an imbecile (evident in the quality of my code).
 This project would not of been possible without the kind help from folks at Fulmo's lightning-network hackdays http://fulmo.org/.
-The project has been developed for demonstration purposes only, although it is surprisingly stable, and probably with a little work the project could be secure and production ready.
+The project has been developed for demonstration purposes only, although it is surprisingly stable, and with a little work the project could be secure and production ready.